gizemkkoc/AgateCompany-Frontend/README.md

-# AdAgency
+# AgateCompany

-AdAgency is a comprehensive advertising agency management system built with Go and React.
-It provides a complete solution for managing advertising campaigns, clients, staff, and advertisements.
+AgateCompany is an all-in-one advertising agency management system developed using Go and React.
+It offers a complete platform to efficiently oversee advertising campaigns, clients, staff, and advertisements.

 ## Features